obsidiansystems/seven-guis-vty/TemperatureConverter.md

 Just as with `textButton`, the function `def` creates a default value for the type `TextInputConfig`.
 We will take a much closer look at it later, but let's finish the layout first.

-This time, we don't need a very complex layout, just two text inputs and two labels in a single row.
+This time, we don't need a very complex layout: just two text inputs and two labels in a single row.

 ```haskell
 multipleTextInputLayout :: IO ()